-The pink-footed goose is listed in Annex II/2: Owing to their population level, geographical distribution and reproductive rate throughout the Community, the species listed in Annex II may be hunted under national legislation.
-Member States shall ensure that the hunting of these species does not jeopardize conservation efforts in their distribution area.
-"2" refers to that the species may be hunted only in the Member States in respect of which they are indicated (in case of pinkfeet: Belgium, Denmark, Ireland, UK).
-Any member state can issue derogations under Article 9 to deviate from the general protection regime, e.g. in cases of agricultural conflict.
+The Pink-footed Goose is listed on Annex II, Part B: Owing to their population level, geographical distribution and reproductive rate throughout the Community, the species listed in Annex II may be hunted under national legislation.
+Member States shall ensure that the hunting of these species does not jeopardise conservation efforts in their distribution area.
+Being listed on part B means that the species may be hunted only in the Member States in respect of which they are indicated (in the case of pinkfeet: Belgium, Denmark, Ireland and the United Kingdom).
+Any Member State can issue derogations under Article 9 to deviate from the general protection regime, e.g. in cases of agricultural conflict.

-For each range state, the number of EU Special Protection Areas for which pink-footed geese were part of the designation criteria has been listed (Table 4).
+For each range state, the number of EU Special Protection Areas for which Pink-footed Geese were part of the designation criteria has been listed (Table 4).

 Table 3.
-Summary of international conservation and legal status of the Svalbard population of pink-footed goose.
+Summary of international conservation and legal status of the Svalbard population of Pinkfooted Goose.

-Global European SPEC EU Birds Bern Bonn AEWA CITES IUCN Red and EU category Directive Convention Convention List status Status Annex Annex Annex Least Favourable N/A Annex II/2 Appendix Appendix II Column B, Not concern III category 1 listed
+Global IUCN Red List status European and EU Status SPEC category EU Birds Directive Annex Bern Convention Annex Bonn Convention Annex AEWA CITES Least Favourable N/A Annex Appendix Appendix II Column B, Not concern II/2 III category 1 listed